 The numbers illustrate the scale of the challenge:

 At the same time, organizations are expanding their vendor ecosystems rapidly.
-The average company now shares sensitive data with
+The average company now shares sensitive data with nearly 300 third parties, increasing the potential attack surface across supply chains and service providers.

 Traditional TPRM programs were not designed for this scale or speed.
 Many still rely on manual questionnaires, spreadsheets, and periodic assessments that struggle to keep up with modern vendor ecosystems.

-AI-driven TPRM comes in.
+This is where AI-driven TPRM comes in.

 Artificial intelligence is helping organizations automate vendor assessments, monitor risks continuously, and analyze security evidence at scale.
 Instead of static compliance exercises, AI enables a continuous and data-driven approach to third-party risk management.